 Matsyasana aka Fish Pose

-When you’re ready for a back bend lie down and turn your palms to face the floor.
-Press your forearms into the ground to arch your back and keep your neck relaxed so your head remains on the mat.
+When you are ready for a backbend, lie down on your mat and turn your palms to face the floor.
+Press your forearms into the ground and arch your back.
+Keep your neck relaxed so that your head remains on the mat.

-The pressure should not be on your head.
-Push your heart towards the ceiling and hold for a few deep, long breaths.
+Make sure to not place any pressure on your head.
+Push your heart up towards the ceiling and hold the pose for a few long, deep breaths.

 Fish Pose is traditionally known as the “destroyer of all disease”.

 Setu Bandhasana aka Bridge

 This spinal lift pose is a beginner’s backbend that comes with variations for yoga practitioners of all levels.

 Bend your knees and place your feet an inch wider apart than your hips.
 You should be able to brush the backs of your heels with your fingertips.